pbakanas/marketdata-cloud-demo/README.md

 ## START MARKET DATA CONNECT

+1. In Confluent Cloud create a marketdata-raw topic.

-1. Run the market data connector:
+2. Run the market data connector:
 ```
 ./scripts/connectors/submit-connector.sh scripts/connectors/marketdata.json
 ```
 You should see market data events produced into the "marketdata-raw" topic - one event for each Symbol buy or sell.

-2. If you have not set up KSQL cluster in Confluent Cloud - do so following these instructions: [Add KSQL to the Cluster](https://docs.confluent.io/cloud/current/get-started/index.html#section-2-add-ksql-cloud-to-the-cluster)
+3. If you have not set up KSQL cluster in Confluent Cloud - do so following these instructions: [Add KSQL to the Cluster](https://docs.confluent.io/cloud/current/get-started/index.html#section-2-add-ksql-cloud-to-the-cluster)

-3. Execute the followign KSQL queries in the KSQL Editor to clean up the market data events:
+4. Execute the followign KSQL queries in the KSQL Editor to clean up the market data events:

 Register Marketdata with KSQL
 ```